petercolesdc/abernathy/README.md

 ## Colors
 Updating colors is pretty easy, but requires a few things to be changed in order for the system and the color palette in `/guide` to display correctly.

-1. Rename and/or re-assign colors look in the `absracts/_colors.scss` file.
+1. Rename and/or re-assign colors in the `absracts/_colors.scss` file.
 2. Assign colors to the map function in `absracts/_colors.scss`.
 These should match the color variables.
 This function builds swatches, and is generally useful for making loops to assign color.
 3. Open `/guide/color.html` and update the model with the color references.